 - Events: Carleton’s monthly public events calendar is distributed in hard copy and PDF format once a month (toward the end of each month) to selected media sources, Northfield community contacts and on-campus constituents.
 To be added to our distribution list, please send a request to email@example.com

 - Carleton in the News: We work diligently to spread the news of Carleton by placing stories about the College’s people and programs in the media.
-In the News highlights a few recent examples of Carleton’s appearances in newspapers, magazines, radio and television.
-We update In the News regularly on our Web site.
+The Carleton Now website includes a section aggregating Carleton’s appearances in newspapers, magazines, radio and television.

-- Professional News: This portion of the Carleton News website highlights significant achievements by Carleton faculty, staff, students and alumni.
+- Professional News: The "kudos" section of the Carleton Now website highlights significant achievements by Carleton faculty, staff, students and alumni.
 Appropriate items include papers presented, awards or grants received, articles and books published, and offices held.
-Submissions should include the name and title of the honoree, as well as a brief description of the accomplishment and can be e-mailed to firstname.lastname@example.org.
-We update Professional News regularly on our Web site, and also check the Carleton Weekly and updates from corporate and foundation relations for fresh content to cross-post on Professional News.
+Submissions should include the name and title of the honoree, as well as a brief description of the accomplishment and can be emailed to firstname.lastname@example.org.
+We update this information regularly, and also check the Carleton Weekly and updates from Corporate and Foundation Relations for fresh content to cross-post on Carleton NOW.

 We can help...